Coastal Health District provides updates on COVID-19 fight

 SAVANNAH, Ga.
-(WSAV)- The Coastal Health District also provided updates on their ongoing efforts to stop the spread of COVID-19.
+(WSAV) – The Coastal Health District provided updates Tuesday on their ongoing efforts to stop the spread of COVID-19.

 As of now, Chatham County is still reporting no positive cases, but they expect that to change soon.